DanteHealy/Learn_Shop/README.md

 Having a platform that hosts content for sale and also leave reviews on the course material for customers would make the vision associated with this project more complete.

+The contacts page that sends an email to the site admins rather than just recording the messages to the Django backend database.

 [Return to Contents](#Contents)